pulumi/terraform-provider-google-beta/website/docs/r/monitoring_notification_channel.html.markdown

 present for that channel to be correctly configured.
 The labels that are required to be present for one channel `type` are often different than those required for another.
-Due to these loose constraints it's often best to set up a channel through the UI and import to Terraform when setting up a brand new channel type to determine which labels are required.
+Due to these loose constraints it's often best to set up a channel through the UI and import it to the provider when setting up a brand new channel type to determine which labels are required.

 A list of supported channels per project the `list` endpoint can be